artfoundry/goldenratio/README.md

-# goldenratio
+# Golden Ratio
-Function for displaying the golden ratio and spiral in the browser
+Recursive function for calculating (using the fibonacci series) and displaying the golden ratio and spiral in the browser.